Time Twist: Rekishi no Katasumi de...

-Time Twist was sold across two separate discs released on the same day, and completion of the first disc is required to activate the second.
-Many members of the Famicom Fairytales: Shin Onigashima and Famicom Fairytales: Yuyuki staff also participated in the development of this game.

 Development

 The Nintendo EAD and Pax Softnica collaboration began on Shin Onigashima and continued through Yūyūki.
 On the original two works, Nintendo EAD handled the story design and character designs with Tatsuya Hishida leading the efforts as creative director on the behalf of Nintendo.
 Development on Time Twist shifted towards Pax Softnica and designer Keiji Terui as Nintendo EAD only provided the music and production tasks.

 Gameplay

 The game is played by choosing text commands given on the screen.
 The nameless protagonist is a young boy whose soul becomes separated from his body by a devil, allowing him to temporarily take control of other humans and animals.
 He must use this ability to thwart the plans of the time-traveling devil and return to his own body.

 The game takes place in real historical locations and deals with serious themes such as religion, war and racism.
 Despite the serious setting, the game handles the topics with some light comic relief.
 Logic puzzles and historical trivia questions are presented over the course of the game, and the player must solve these correctly in order to progress.
 Unlike in previous Nintendo adventure games, players cannot get a "Game Over".
 Making a wrong choice will simply halt progress or return them to the previous scene to try again.

 Like the Famicom Mukashibanashi games, all text in Time Twist is presented in hiragana, including names of non-Japanese objects, people, and countries, which would normally be written in katakana.
 The only sections of the game that contain katakana and kanji are the title screen and staff roll.